tnichols217/notes/College/Additional Questions.md

 3. What historical moment or event do you wish you could have witnessed?
 (50 words)

 > [!para]
 > Just a few days ago, Ross Chastain pulled off a successful wall ride in a NASCAR race.
 I wish I could have seen that in person as it is quite a crazy and abnormal thing to do.
-It will defin
+It will definitely go down in NASCAR history.

 4. Briefly elaborate on one of your extracurricular activities, a job you hold, or responsibilities you have for your family.
 (50 words)

+> [!para]
+>

 5. Name one thing you are looking forward to experiencing at Stanford.
 (50 words)